COLLABORATIVE TILE LINES

 Pareidolia (parr-i-DOH-lee-ə) is the tendency for incorrect perception of an object, pattern, or meaning known to the observer, such as seeing shapes in clouds, seeing faces in inanimate objects, nature, or abstract patterns, or hearing hidden messages in music.

-Each of these incredible tiles is created in our Petaluma, CA studio and woodfired by world renowned master potter, Simon Levin in Mill Creek, Wisconsin in his Anagama kiln.
+Each of these incredible tiles are created in our Petaluma, CA studio and woodfired by world renowned master potter, Simon Levin in Mill Creek, Wisconsin in his Anagama kiln.
 During the firing process the wood ash and vapor travel throughout the kiln imparting the tile with it’s unique flashing and patterns.
 No two tiles are completely alike and yet as a group they blend together to create something even more beautiful than the sum of it’s parts.

 The tile are fully vitrified and yield variation, they are durable, and great for kitchens, bathrooms, fireplaces, and floors with light to moderate traffic.